stephdl/nethserver-directory/README.rst

 The process of user/group creations is:

 * invoke the create event which uses libuser to add the record inside LDAP
-* invoke the group even if the user must be members of additional groups
+* invoke the group event if the user must be member of additional groups
 * invoke the password policy event to change user password expiration
 * invoke the password change event to set a password